Last updated on December 15, 2022

 Here’s how to use it:

-1. Open the Wizard’s locator and then click on the appropriate tab for what you’re searching.
-Use Events Near Me for all events in your area, Stores Near Me for (you guessed it) stores near you, Premier Events for WPN premier events, and D&D Events for Dungeons & Dragons events.
+1. Open the Wizard’s locator and then select on the appropriate tab for what you’re searching.
+Use Magic Events for all events in your area, Stores for (you guessed it) an LGS near you, Premier Events for WPN premier events, and D&D Events for Dungeons & Dragons events.

 Note: You can change what you’re searching for on the search results screen with the Find dropdown menu.

-2. Type your location in the search bar and then hit “Enter” or click on the search icon to the right.
+2. Type your location in the search bar and then hit “Enter” or select the magnifying glass to the right.

 3. You’ll get a list of results in the area you searched.

-4. You can further filter your results using the Filters tab on the left.
-When searching for events you’ll be able to filter by Date, Event Type, Formats, and Stores.
-Magic Prerelease and Friday Night Magic are great options if you’re not sure where to start.
+4. You can filter your results for premium stores using the Filters tab next to the magnifying glass.
+The events for each store are listed, and it's a great way to find Prerelease and Friday Night Magic events.
+Both are great options if you’re not sure where to start.

 If you want to give the locator a try yourself, search by your address, pick a local event, and get there a little bit early with sleeves, dice, and anything else you need to play.
 Say hi to some locals and enjoy slinging some spells!

 One new consideration you should be aware of is that events are usually handled through the Companion app, so keep your phone charged and download the app beforehand on Google Play or the App Store.
-You should also carry a face mask or two in your pocket to protect yourself and other players.
+You could also carry a face mask or two to protect yourself and other players.

 Basic Event Types